colinjlacy/bookinfo-docker-compose/README.md

 ### 4. Generate Traffic

 The traffic generator is a containerized curl-based script that simulates realistic user traffic.
+Not Claude's best work, I'll admit.

 To run the traffic generator script:

 **Easiest Method:**
 ```bash